guusj/books/Warbreaker_BrandonSanderson.md

 “_Please_, Vasher,” she whispered.
 “She’s my _sister_.
 I thought to protect her by ending this war, but if your hunch is right, then the God King himself is one of those who wants to invade Idris.
 Siri won’t be safe with him.”
 “All right,” Vasher said.
 “I will do what I can.”
 Vivenna nodded, turning back to the arena.
 The priests were withdrawing.
 “Where are they going?”
-“To their gods,” Lightsong said.
+“To their gods,” Vasher said.
 “To seek the Will of the Pantheon in formal vote.”
 “About the war?”
 Vivenna asked, feeling a chill.
 Vasher nodded.
 “It is time.”
 - - -
 Lightsong waited beneath his canopy, a couple of serving men fanning him, a cup of chilled juice in his hand, lavish snacks spread out to his side.
 _Blushweaver brought me into this_, he thought. _Because she was worried that Hallandren would be taken by surprise._
 The priests were consulting with their gods.
 He could see several of them kneeling before their Returned, heads bowed.
 It was the way that government worked in Hallandren.
-The priests debated their options then they sought the will of the gods.
+The priests debated their options and then they sought the will of the gods.
 That would become the Will of the Pantheon.
 That would become the Will of Hallandren itself.
 Only the God King could veto a decision of the full Pantheon.
 And he had chosen not to attend this meeting.
 _So self-congratulatory on spawning a child that he couldn’t even bother with the future of his people?_ Lightsong thought with annoyance. _I had hoped he was better than that._
 Llarimar approached.
 Though he had been down below with the other high priests, he had offered no arguments to the court.
 Llarimar tended to keep his thoughts to himself.